 Heading into Sunday’s state championship game, Wellesley knew, despite its high-octane offensive attack, that goals could be at a premium facing Canton senior goalie Colleen Kelleher.

 After dominating the first period, the Raiders finally were able to dent Kelleher when senior Jenna Harrison buried a wrister.
-It would be the only goal that Kelleher (31 saves) allowed on the day, but the Bulldogs were unable to put any pucks past Wellesley goalie Lexi Schultz.
+It would be the only goal that Kelleher (31 saves) allowed on the day, but the Bulldogs were unable to put any pucks past Wellesley goalie Liddy Schultz.

 The Raiders were crowned MIAA Girls Division 2 state champions with the 1-0 win over second-seeded Canton.